joshuajacobs2020/AWS-Comprehend-Bias-Project/README.md

 ### Research

-A comprehensive literature review was conducted  in order to throughly investigate past research on if NLP models have political bias
+A comprehensive literature review was conducted  in order to throughly investigate past research on NLP models and if they have political bias or not.
 * Background knowledge can be found [here](https://mlwebsitepoliticalbias.s3.amazonaws.com/HTMLBlog.html)

 ## Project Description